|Homeschool registration||DL enrollment|

 Yes!
 HCOS is set up to be flexible: we want to meet your child's learning needs.

 We offer online courses from grades 5 - 12 and you're welcome to choose any number of our online courses for your child.
 (We encourage students in grades five to seven to limit their number of online courses.)
-Through our Integrated Option you can use any combination of Online and Individualized courses to make this year a success for your child.

 For Grades 5-9, when we loan an online course textbook, we will charge the full textbook cost to the family's curriculum budget.
 If the book is returned in reasonably good quality at the completion of the course, we will then credit the curriculum budget 2/3rds of the full cost of the textbook.
 Paperback books are a consumable resource, so they are no longer returnable.
 For Grades 10 to 12, textbooks remain the property of Heritage Christian Online School and must be returned.
 There is no credit available.